 With the advent of Eli Lilly's serotonin enhancer Prozac at the end of 1987, the general public and doctors began receiving a multi-billion dollar marketing blitz proclaiming that depression is caused by a deficiency of serotonin, and that this deficiency could be corrected by Prozac (and, later, other serotonin enhancer antidepressants such as Zoloft, Paxil, Celexa, Lexapro, and Luvox).
 Between 1987 and 1997, the percentage of Americans in outpatient treatment for depression more than tripled.
 Of those in treatment, the percentage prescribed medication almost doubled.
 In 1985 the total annual sales for all antidepressants in the U.S. was approximately $240 million, while today it is approximately $12 billion.
 In 2006, the American Journal of Psychiatry reported that the percentage of American adults with major depression in 1991 was 3.33 percent, but by 2001, the percentage had more than doubled to 7.06 percent.

 The serotonin deficiency theory of depression was so successfully marketed that it was news to many Americans when Newsweek's February 26, 2007 cover story, "Men and Depression," mentioned that scientists now reject the theory that depression is caused by low levels of neurotransmitters such as serotonin.
-Thomas Insel, director of the National Institute of Mental Health, told Newsweek that "a depressed brain is not necessarily under producing something."
+Thomas Insel, director of the National Institutes of Mental Health, told Newsweek that "a depressed brain is not necessarily under producing something."

 The demise of the serotonin deficiency theory of depression should not be considered news in 2007 because in 1998 The American Medical Association Essential Guide to Depression was already stating: "The link between low levels of serotonin and depressive illness is unclear, as some depressed people have too much serotonin."
 That same year Elliot Valenstein, professor emeritus of psychology and neuroscience at the University of Michigan, in his book Blaming The Brain pointed out, "Furthermore, there is no convincing evidence that depressed people have a serotonin or norepinephrine deficiency."